bitnami/charts/bitnami/discourse/README.md

 This chart bootstraps a [Discourse](https://www.discourse.org/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It also packages [Bitnami Postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) and [Bitnami Redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) which are required as a database for the Discourse application.
+It also packages [Bitnami Postgresql](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) and [Bitnami Redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) which are required as databases for the Discourse application.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This chart has been tested to work with NGINX Ingress, cert-manager, fluentd and Prometheus on top of the [BKPR](https://kubeprod.io/).

 ## Prerequisites